Mrs K McMullan

 How will I know how Stanwix Primary School support my child?

 Each pupil’s education programme will be planned by the class teacher, with the support of the SENCO.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or teaching assistant in class.
-The Schools Special Educational Needs Coordinator, Mrs Thompson, offers support where necessary.
+The Schools Special Educational Needs Coordinator, Mrs Shields/Mrs McMullan, offers support where necessary.

 Additional help may be provided within or separate to the class; in a small group or on a one to one basis.